Make up tips; See the real you.

 Well, I got you here under false pretences, or did I?
-For as I get older I begin to look at younger women today and the make up they wear, I think to myself, oh my, that's a lot of make up.
-So what lies behind, Is make up really a "false pretence"?
+For as I get older I begin to look at younger women today and the makeup they wear, I think to myself, oh my, that's a lot of makeup.
+So what lies behind, Is makeup really a "false pretence"?
 Now, I am using 'make up' as a metaphor, for the way we as individuals hide behind a façade.
-Men and women for centuries have been using, an altered appearance to hide the real them, whether it is make up, hair styles, spectacles, clothing styles/fashions, the type of car they drive, house they live in, the locations of their homes, or schools the children attend.
-It' all false news.
-Well for the majority it is.
+Men and women for centuries have been using, an altered appearance to hide the real them, whether it is make-up, hairstyles, spectacles, clothing styles/fashions, the type of car they drive, the house they live in, the locations of their homes, or schools the children attend.
+I propose it's all false news.
+Well for the many it is.

-Finally, the mask of 'make up', again in reference to anything that may hide something of us, can obscure, or be used to obscure that deep inner connection, that desire to be connected, in relationship with something/one else outside ourselves, many will call that missing gap, the hole in their lives.
-For many celebrities they have almost everything thy, could desire, looks, money, status, fame, etc etc, yet they find a spirituality to fill that void, that is beyond physical possessions, physical health, and psychological or mental health wellbeing.
+Finally, the mask of 'makeup', again in reference to anything that may hide something of us, can obscure, or be used to obscure that deep inner connection, that desire to be connected, in a relationship with someone else outside ourselves, many will call that missing gap, the hole in their lives.
+For many celebrities they have almost everything they could desire, looks, money, status, fame, etc etc, yet they find a spirituality to fill that void, that which is beyond physical possessions, physical health, and psychological or mental well-being.
 So if they have that need, why shouldn't we who desire what they have, also consider spiritual wellbeing an essential goal to achieve.
-The make up of life, is transient, but the spirit lives on.
-What will we build in our lives, the 'make up' layers, of make up, fashion, money status, follower numbers etc.. or will we build constructive healthy relationships, focus on mental health awareness and wellbeing strategies, and seeking a, and developing our spirituality.
+The makeup of life is transient, but the spirit lives on.
+What will we build in our lives, or even build our lives on.
+Will it be the layers, of makeup, fashion, money status, follower numbers etc.. or will we build constructive healthy relationships, focus on our mental health awareness and our own wellbeing strategies, and seek to develop our spirituality.

 Comments